bianchimro/django-cms-fragments/README.rst

 Usage
 -----

-To use the plugin, you must create some JsApp instances with the Django admin.
+To use the plugin, you must create some FragmentCollection instances with the Django admin.
-JsApps are a collection of JsAppFiles.
+FragmentCollections are a collection of Fragments.
-Once you have one or more JsApps in the DB, you can choose which one to put in a plugin, with the usual django-cms interface.
+Once you have one or more FragmentCollections in the DB, you can choose which one to put in a plugin, with the usual django-cms interface.
 ...